-Poker tournaments are under the Attorney General's Advisory.
+Poker tournaments are under the Attorney General’s Advisory.
 Below is a checklist for a non-profit organization that is holding a poker tournament.
-To apply for a tournament, download and fill out the Raffle and Bazaar Application, found above.
+To apply for a tournament, download and fill out the Raffle and Bazaar Application, found below.

 Step 1: Qualifying Organizations

 - A veterans’ organization, church or religious organization, fraternal or fraternal benefit society, educational or charitable organization, civic or service club, or other organization operated exclusively for non-profit purposes.